danielle-fong/colourME/README.md

 # colourMe
-# a colour palette creator based of themes of the user's interest
+# a colour palette creator based of themes off the user's interest